 Glasgow Improving Cancer Journey

-GLASGOW is to become the first place in Scotland where all cancer patients are automatically offered financial, emotional and practical support.
+GLASGOW has become the first place in Scotland where all cancer patients are automatically offered financial, emotional and practical support.
 In a UK first, social care services are working with the NHS to make sure cancer patients can access all the help they need - by making just one phone call.

 The groundbreaking new service will see every newly diagnosed cancer patient in Glasgow sent a letter offering a visit from a dedicated worker.
 The worker will then help the patient get all the help they need, from benefits advice and emotional support to help at home or child care.